Manhattan Office Leasing Jumps and Availability Drops in October: Report

 October seems to have been a good month for Manhattan’s office market.

-Office leasing activity in the past month has been “well ahead” of the 10-year average monthly leasing rate of 2.67 million square feet, according to a report from Colliers (CIGI), which started tracking the data in 2007.
+Office leasing activity last month was “well ahead” of the 10-year average monthly leasing rate of 2.67 million square feet, according to a report from Colliers (CIGI), which started tracking the data in 2007.

 In fact, 3.9 million square feet of office space was leased just in October, Frank Wallach, head of research at Colliers, told Commercial Observer.
 And nearly 60 percent of that activity was centered in Midtown.